 This year, an estimated 2,970 people of all ages (1,640 men and boys and 1,330 women and girls) in the United States will be diagnosed with bone cancer.
 It is estimated that 1,490 deaths (850 men and boys and 640 women and girls) from this disease will occur this year.
 Primary bone cancer accounts for less than 0.2% of all cancers.

-In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed osteosarcoma (28%), chordoma (10%), Ewing family of tumors (8%), and MFH/fibrosarcoma (4%).
-The remaining types of bone cancers are rare.
-In teens and children, osteosarcoma and Ewing family of tumors are more common.
+In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed by osteosarcoma (28%), chordoma (10%), Ewing sarcoma (8%), and UPS/fibrosarcoma (4%).
+The remaining types of bone cancer are rare.
+In teens and children, osteosarcoma and Ewing sarcoma are more common.

-The five-year survival rate is the percentage of people who survive after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of adults and children for all types of bone cancer combined is about 70%.
 For adults with chondrosarcoma, the five-year survival rate is about 80%.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014 and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.